 As we work to tackle the COVID-19 crisis, we know that one day it will end.
 That one day of the pandemic is a very tangible one day, it is a point in time that is as little as one or two years ahead, it is the carrot on that stick that gives us hope.
 But the one day of climate change is not near, for most of us it is beyond our lifetimes and presents little incentive for us to moderate our carbon intensive life styles.

-While the COVID-19 crisis may well be resolved during the next term of the inbound US president, climate change will not; it requires sustained, far reaching preemptive policy making that many politicians are too afraid to impose for fear that it will detract from their chance of re-election.
+While the COVID-19 crisis may well be resolved soon, climate change will not; it requires sustained, far reaching preemptive policy making that many politicians are too afraid to impose for fear that it will detract from their chance of re-election.
 One of our world’s largest superpowers teeters on the brink between enacting lasting change or leaving a damaging legacy of fossil fuel bail outs, renewed coal extraction and further deregulation under the guise of rebuilding the post virus economy – all of which will make catastrophic global warming harder to avert.

-Unfortunately, the real time COVID-19 crisis, as opposed to the slow motion disaster of climate change, is also being used as an excuse by would-be autocrats to secure more power.
-As leaders around the world assume emergency powers to protect public health systems, a small number of leaders are unlocking powers that far exceed any that democratic governments have assumed to fight COVID-19.
-Such examples of the abuse of power include: Hungary’s ‘coronavirus law’ giving the prime minister Viktor Orban almost unlimited powers to rule by decree with no expiry date; Cambodia’s introduction of a COVID-19 emergency law that allows for the unlimited surveillance of private citizens; a law in Zimbabwe targeting those spreading misinformation, including criticism of the government, that comes with 20 years imprisonment; and the timely implementation of lockdowns in countries such as India in which enforced stay at home orders have ended nationwide rallies against the government’s marginalisation of Muslims.
+Unfortunately, the real time COVID-19 crisis, as opposed to the slow motion disaster of climate change, was used as an excuse by would-be autocrats to secure more power.
+As leaders around the world assumed emergency powers to protect public health systems, a small number of leaders unlocked powers that far exceeded any that democratic governments had assumed to fight COVID-19.
+Such examples of the abuse of power include: Hungary’s ‘coronavirus law,’ which gave the prime minister Viktor Orban almost unlimited powers to rule by decree with no expiry date; Cambodia’s introduction of a COVID-19 emergency law that allowed for the unlimited surveillance of private citizens; a law in Zimbabwe targeting those spreading misinformation, including criticism of the government, that came with 20 years imprisonment; and the timely implementation of lockdowns in countries such as India in which enforced stay at home orders ended nationwide rallies against the government’s marginalisation of Muslims.
 With social distancing laws stopping journalists and human rights activists from leaving their homes, we simply do not know the extent of these potential horrors.